 Some people use this trail as an alternate route into beautiful, bird-filled Ramsey Canyon.
 Using this route means you don't have to park at the Nature Conservancy's Ramsey Canyon Preserve visitor center.
 Where you'll be turned away if you didn't remember to get the required parking reservation in advance.
 Brown Canyon Trail can also be combined with the Hamburg Trail #122 in Ramsey Canyon to make a fine day trip loop.
 If you walk the 1.5 miles of road between the Brown Canyon Trailhead and the Ramsey Canyon Visitor Center, no shuttle is required.
 You will need a permit to cross Nature Conservancy property on the Hamburg Trail, and you'll have to leave your horse at home.
 No horses are permitted in the Preserve.
 The best direction in which to travel this loop is up Ramsey Canyon and back down Brown Canyon.

 Another feature to visit along this trail is the old Pomona Mine high on Scheelite Ridge.
 A side trip of 1.4 miles will take you to the remains of that old tungsten mine and more fine vistas.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.